 Designed and built over 200 years ago as a summer residence for the Prince Regent, the estate combines a historic royal palace and Regency garden, a museum and art gallery and three live performance venues – Brighton Dome’s Concert Hall, Corn Exchange and Studio Theatre.

 Attracting over 1.2 million visitors a year, the estate contributes significantly to the city’s economy.
 The regeneration project will develop and broaden the cultural tourism offer and on completion is anticipated to support 1241 FTE jobs and have an economic impact of £68m.

-The estate’s bold design and daring experimentation with form helped establish the city’s reputation two centuries ago but they are now facing unique challenges and are in need of urgent refurbishment and upgrades.
+The estate’s bold design and daring experimentation with form helped establish the city’s reputation two centuries ago but it now faces unique challenges and is in need of urgent refurbishment and upgrades.

-As this is a major heritage project, it will be delivered in three phases over several years.
+As this is a major heritage project, it is being delivered in three phases over several years.

-Phase one is currently underway and includes the major refurbishment of our Grade I listed Corn Exchange and Grade II listed Studio Theatre.
+Phase one is nearly complete and included the major refurbishment of our Grade I listed Corn Exchange and Grade II listed Studio Theatre.

 Phase three includes further development of Brighton Museum and Art Gallery